 Edenred Payment Solutions is an Electronic Money Institution (EMI), regulated by the FCA and National Bank of Belgium for the issuing of e-money across the UK and EU.

-In order to hold or manage funds in e-Money accounts, organisations need to have a licence - which can take up to two years to get with the local regulator.
+In order to hold or manage funds in e-money accounts, organisations need to have a licence - which can take up to two years to get with the local regulator.
 Edenred Payment Solutions can speed up time to market by setting up non-financial companies as Agents who operate using the Edenred Payment Solutions licence.

-Electronic Money Institutions make the security of e-Money transactions a priority - namely because of the risks associated with online transactions.
+Electronic Money Institutions make the security of e-Money transactions a priority, namely because of the risks associated with online transactions.

-E-Money systems boast security techniques which protect users, their transactions and their account balances from cyber threats.
+E-money systems boast security techniques which protect users, their transactions and their account balances from cyber threats.
 Security measures include:

-E-Money is currency stored in banking computer systems and backed by fiat currency.
-E-Money is usually processed and received through electronic fund transfers or online payments and purchases.
-However, physical cash can also be deposited into an e-Money account.
+E-money is currency stored in banking computer systems and backed by fiat currency.
+E-money is usually processed and received through electronic fund transfers or online payments and purchases.
+However, physical cash can also be deposited into an e-money account.

-E-Money is created – or issued – on receipt of funds, for example an e-Money issuer will take cash from a distributor, retailer or customer in exchange for the same value in e-Money.
+E-money is created – or issued – on receipt of funds, for example an e-money issuer will take cash from a distributor, retailer or customer in exchange for the same value in e-money.

 There are subtle differences between the two.
-E-Money refers to money exchanged electronically, such as through online banking, cards and digital wallets.
+E-money refers to money exchanged electronically, such as through online banking, cards and digital wallets.
 This can include both traditional currency used in electronic form, as well as virtual currencies like Bitcoin.
 Digital currency encompasses any form of currency that exists purely in digital form, including cryptocurrencies like Bitcoin, Ethereum and others.

 If you would like to learn more about mobile payment technology and other related services, we want to hear from you.
 Support your next payment solution